ebrevan/realtyvault/README.md

 # RealtyVault 🏠

 RealtyVault is a desktop application built with Python and PyQt6 that helps manage real estate property information.
 This project demonstrates my skills in desktop application development, database management, and user interface design.
+This was done as part of a project for my Advanced Programming course.

 ![Main Window](screenshots/main_window.png)